Game #8-254: Cal State Bakersfield Roadrunners at Portland State VikingsDecember 15, 2011 10:05 pm

 Still possessing nervous energy after my last final, I hopped on the 44 bus to make the short journey to the Portland State campus.
 Not wanting to leave anything to chance, I arrived several hours before tip to explore and take in the environment before my first solo road game.

-As previously noted, Portland State is a commuter school and has had trouble getting students to attend games.
+, Portland State is a commuter school and has had trouble getting students to attend games.
 Since the school had been on break for a week, I anticipated seeing many an empty seat.
 However, the vocal supporters representing Bakersfield freshman Tyrone White and the families seated around me more than made up for lack of students.

 Before tip-off, I realized the small, homey atmosphere would also posses one very loud voice: PSU's Public Announcer.

 The first half featured neither team getting into much of a rhythm due to great defense and wild passes which produced several turnovers.
 PSU's Dance Team also had trouble getting into their game-time rhythm: a song mix-up forced the cancellation of their routine for the first media timeout.